LuisGiraldo86/IDEAL-GENOM/docs/source/troubleshooting.rst

 Troubleshooting Guide
 =====================

-This guide helps you diagnose and resolve common issues when using IDEAL-GENOM-QC.
+This guide helps you diagnose and resolve common issues when using IDEAL-GENOM.
 Issues are organized by category for easier navigation.

 Installation Issues
 -------------------